trainb0y/PyMultibound/README.md

 ## How it Works
 PyMultibound creates snapshots of the `storage` and `mods` folders of Starbound, and saves them in "profiles" - a directory in the same  location as the scripts.

-When you choose a profile, it deletes the contents of the folders and replaces them with the contents of the selected profile.
+The default mode is `use-sbinit: true` in `settings.json`.
+In  this mode it will edit the selected profile's `sbinit.config` file, adding the `mods` and `storage` folders to the asset and storage directory fields in the init file.
+It then replaces Starbound's `sbinit.config` with this custom one, switching them back once Starbound exists.
-(This is the default mode, and is somewhat bug-low)
+In this mode PyMultibound will generate a fresh `sbinit.config` for each profile, meaning sbinits are profile-specific.

-I was told that I could do it all by modifying the `sbinit.config` file instead of moving the folders.
+Originally PyMultibound did not edit `sbinit.config` and instead manually moved the `mods` and `storage` folders of each profile.
+It can take a while with large installs/many mods.
+This mode can be enabled by setting `use-sbinit` to `false` in the config.

-A basic system for this is implemented, but it is probably very buggy.
-I recommend using this mode only if moving the profiles takes an intolerably long time.
+## Character Appearance Editor
-(Can be enabled by setting `"use-sbinit": true` in `settings.json`)
+### THIS FEATURE IS EXPERIMENTAL, MAKE BACKUPS BEFORE USING

-In the `sbinit` mode PyMultibound will generate a fresh `sbinit.config` for each profile, meaning sbinits are profile-specific.
+PyMultibound has a feature in which one can make appearance "templates" from pre-existing characters, and apply them to other characters.
+It works by replacing the `content/identity/` section of the .player file with the one from the template.
+As of now it does not update quest portraits, I may add this later.

 ## Mac/Linux
-Theoretically this should work for Mac and Linux users as well as Windows.
-It should only require changing `steamapps-directory` in the settings, but I can't test it.
+Theoretically this should work for Mac and Linux users as well as Windows, with a few small directory changes in `util.py`.
+I can't test this, however, and there may be many issues.